Opioid-Free Treatment for Chronic Pain

 Chronic pain is challenging to manage, but stimulation therapy can provide long-term pain relief and improved quality of life.
 In addition, it offers a new treatment option for patients interested in an opioid-free alternative.2-6

 Founder and Medical Director of Twin Cities Pain Clinic, Dr. Andrew Will, is a passionate advocate of SCS therapy.
-He is often quoted as saying “electricity is the new drug – it can provide at least as much relief as opioid medication, but you can’t get addicted to it and the risk of bodily harm is next to nothing compared to opioids.”
+He is often quoted as saying “Electricity is the new drug.
+It can provide at least as much relief as opioid medication, but you can’t get addicted to it.
+Additionally, the risk of bodily harm is next to nothing compared to opioids.”

-This cutting-edge treatment offers hope to Minnesota residents struggling with chronic pain, including William “Bill” Kuehl.
+This innovative treatment offers hope to Minnesota residents struggling with chronic pain, including Bill Kuehl.
 Bill was one of the first patients in Minnesota to receive the new Intellis SCS device.

 After a bout with meningitis and a hip replacement procedure, Bill struggled with severe pain in his back and lower limbs.
 When asked how his new spinal cord stimulator has affected his quality of life and overall health he responded with, “When the SCS is turned on, life is great!
 I cannot imagine living without it.”